DSCR Calculator

 1.10x–1.25x

-Seattle's high prices drive tight DSCR similar to California coastal markets.
-Eastern WA (Spokane, Tri-Cities) offers materially better DSCR for cash flow investors.
-Strong rent growth in tech corridors helps offset high prices.
+Seattle's high prices drive tight modeled DSCR similar to California coastal markets.
+Eastern WA (Spokane, Tri-Cities) shows wider modeled DSCR ranges.
+Rent growth in tech corridors helps offset high prices.

 Ohio